*usr_20.txt* For Vim version 7.2. Last change: 2006 Apr 24

 results in:

-incsearch isfname isident iskeyword isprint
+:set is incsearch isfname isident iskeyword isprint :set is

 The CTRL-L command completes the word to the longest unambiguous string.
 If you type ":edit i" and there are files "info.txt" and "info_backup.txt" you will get ":edit info".